On Fire

 Jemima Wyman

-Jemima Wyman (b.
-1977) is a Brisbane and Los Angeles–based artist whose practice encompasses performance, video, installation, photography and painting.
-Wyman’s work focuses on patterns and masking to investigate visual resistance: specifically camouflage as a formal, social and political strategy in negotiating identity.
-Wyman has exhibited widely in Australia and internationally.
-Recent solo exhibitions have been held at Sullivan+Strumpf, Sydney (2019, 2017); Commonwealth and Council, Los Angeles (2018, 2015) and Milani Gallery, Brisbane (2015).
-Wyman has participated in group exhibitions at Blackwood Gallery, University of Toronto, Canada (2020); TRANSFER, New York, USA (2019), HeK, Basel, Switzerland (2019), Chronus Art Center, Shanghai, China (2019); La Gaîté Lyrique, Paris, France (2019); ZKM, Germany (2018); and Wellington City Gallery, New Zealand (2018).
-Wyman’s work has been collected by the Whitney Museum, New York, USA; Museum of Contemporary Art Australia, Sydney; the National Gallery of Australia, Canberra; and the 21st Century Museum of Art, Kanazawa, Japan.
+Jemima Wyman (b.1977) is a Brisbane and Los Angeles–based artist whose practice encompasses performance, video, installation, photography, and painting.
+Her work focuses on the use of patterns and masks in visual resistance, particularly camouflage as a formal, social, and political strategy in negotiating identity.
+She has exhibited widely in Australia and internationally.
+She has had solo shows at Sullivan+Strumpf, Sydney, in 2019 and 2017; Commonwealth and Council, Los Angeles, in 2018 and 2015; and Milani Gallery, Brisbane, 2015.
+She has participated in group shows at Blackwood Gallery, University of Toronto, 2020; Transfer, New York, 2019; HeK, Basel, 2019; Chronus Art Center, Shanghai, 2019; La Gaîté Lyrique, Paris, 2019; ZKM, Karlsruhe, 2018; and City Gallery Wellington, 2018.
+Her work has been collected by the Whitney Museum, New York; Museum of Contemporary Art Australia, Sydney; National Gallery of Australia, Canberra; and the 21st Century Museum of Art, Kanazawa.